xtanaa001/Xiaoqi-Homepage/content/_index.md

-[comment]: # (I occasionally write [blog posts](/post) about my research, or other interesting concepts in mathematics and economics that are relevant to CS + EE. **Office**: 7137 Bahen Centre, 40 St. George Street, Toronto, ON, Canada.
-For more details, see my publications [here](/publications_year). of various types, ranging from cloud computing systems to smart grids and transportation systems.
-For more details, see my recent papers below.)

-### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

-> Design of online algorithms and mechanisms, and the interplay between mechanism design and machine learning, with applications to networked systems ranging from cloud computing to Internet of Things, energy systems, and urban transportation systems.
-Click [here](/publications_year) for more details.
+[comment]: # (### <span style="color:#BB133E">`RESEARCH INTERESTS`</span> Design of online algorithms and mechanisms, and the interplay between mechanism design and machine learning, with applications to networked systems ranging from cloud computing to Internet of Things, energy systems, and urban transportation systems.
+Click [here](/publications_year) for more details.)

-[comment]: # (Design of online algorithms and mechanisms, with applications to cloud computing, energy, and transportation systems.)

 <a id="recent"></a>